Task-4-Developers/Task4/README.md

 # Task4
-Make use of your workplace game-zone, by organizing tournaments and friendly rivarly
+Make use of your workplace game-zone, by organizing tournaments and friendly rivalry.